Restaurants in Soho

 Tip: Counter seats face the open kitchen and take walk-ins.
 Tables in the back book a fortnight ahead through their site.

-The 1944 Brewer Street deli's first sit-down restaurant on Greek Street in Soho London, opened 2018, runs hand-rolled pasta and Italian-deli classics in a green-tiled room.
+The 1944 Brewer Street deli's first sit-down restaurant on Greek Street in Soho London, opened 2018, runs hand-rolled pasta and Italian-deli classics.

 Signature: Hand-rolled pasta, Tiramisu